NeuralNetworkingTechnologies/jik/README.md

 # jik

-release 0.1 (october 2016)
+Release 0.1 (October 2016)

 ## Info

 This project is implementing basic algorithms for two of the main deep learning models:
 * *Feed-forward Neural Networks* (FFNN) (including *Convolutional Neural Network* (CNN) models)
 * *Recurrent Neural Networks* (RNN) (including *Long Short-Term Memory* (LSTM) models)

 It is currently only implemented on the CPU (mono-threaded) but a multi-threaded version as well as a CUDA version will be coming, hopefully soon.

 I tried to keep the design of the system very simple and lightweight so it's easy to parse and understand.
 There's no dependency by default, making it easy to compile, port and run.

 ## Structure